ethereum/EIPs/EIPS/eip-draft_multi-operator_per-token_erc721_approval.md

 ## Abstract

-Extends ERC721 to introduce fine-grained approval of one or more operators to control one or more tokens on behalf of an owner.
-Without this EIP, the only way to approve `>1` operators for a given token is via `setApprovalForAll()`, which affords the approved operator control over all assets and creates an unnecessarily broad security risk.
-This EIP introduces a mechanism for per-token control of grants, and rapid revocation of all approvals on a per-owner or per-token basis.
+The ERC721 standard did not foresee the approval of multiple operators to manage a specific token on behalf of their owner.
+This lead to the establishment of `setApprovalForAll()` as the predominant way to authorise operators, which affords the approved address control over all assets and creates an unnecessarily broad security risk that has already been exploited in a multitude of phishing attacks.
+The presented EIP extends ERC721 by introducing a fine-grained, on-chain approval mechanism that allows owners to authorise multiple, specific operators on a per-token basis; this removes unnecessary access permissions and shrinks the surface for exploits to a minimum.
+The provided reference implementation further enables cheap revocation of all approvals on a per-owner or per-token basis.

 ## Motivation

 The NFT standard defined in [EIP-721](./eip-721.md) allows token owners to "approve" arbitrary addresses to control their tokens—the approved addresses are known as "operators".
-Two types of approval are supported:
+Two types of approval were defined:

 1. `approve(address,uint256)` provides a mechanism for only a single operator to be approved for a given `tokenId`; and
 2. `setApprovalForAll(address,bool)` toggles whether an operator is approved for *every* token owned by `msg.sender`.

-With the introduction of multiple NFT marketplaces, the ability to specify `>1` operators for a particular token is necessary if sellers wish to approve each marketplace to transfer a token upon sale.
+With the introduction of multiple NFT marketplaces, the ability to approve multiple operators for a particular token is necessary if sellers wish to allow each marketplace to transfer a token upon sale.
 There is, however, no mechanism for achieving this without using `setApprovalForAll()`.
 This is in conflict with the principle of least privilege and creates an attack vector that is exploited by phishing for malicious (i.e. zero-cost) sell-side signatures that are executed by legitimate marketplace contracts.

 This EIP therefore defines a fine-grained approach for approving multiple operators but scoped to specific token(s).